 Figure 3.1.
-Critical Root Zone (CRZ), in feet.
+Critical Root Zone (CRZ), in feet

-Prepare tree conservation areas to better withstand the stresses of the construction phase by fertilizing, pruning, and mulching around them well in advance of construction activities.
+Prepare tree conservation areas to better withstand the stresses of the construction phase by fertilizing (if necessary), watering, pruning, and mulching around them well in advance of construction activities.
+Mulch with a thin layer of compost to add nutrients and organic matter to the soil.
+Water areas around trees during and after construction to reduce stress and enhance recovery.